Mousaka/raspberry-pi-kiosk/readme.md

 - Update the Raspi config tool (Advanced Options)
 - Disable overscan.
 This option tries to adjust the resolution for your Raspberry Pi.
 But it will only f**k things up :) (Advanced Options)
-- Enable SSH when you want to proceed the configure process threw SSH (Advanced Options) This is optional.
+- Enable SSH when you want to proceed the configure process through SSH (Advanced Options) This is optional.

 When calling the update and upgrade commands chromium will also be installed.